Dynamics of Taxi-like Logistics Systems: Theory and Microscopic Simulations: INTRODUCTION

-Taking the taxi system as an example, we have a system consisting of mainly two types of agents - commuters and taxis - interacting over the domain of an urban road network.
+As an example, the taxi system consists of mainly two types of agents - commuters and taxis - interacting over the domain of an urban road network.
 The main task for the taxis is to deliver commuters from their origins to their respective destinations, and the available resource is the fleet of empty taxis at any moment of the day.
-The management of such resources is given by the dynamical allocation of the empty taxis over the entire road network, subject to factors such as the connectivity of the road network, the real time traffic conditions, and vehicle travelling speeds.
-In principle, such management can be effectively implemented by controlling the total number of taxis in the system, as well as the routing of individual taxis\cite{reisman}.
+The management of such resources is given by the dynamical allocation of the empty taxis over the entire road network, subject to factors such as the connectivity of the road network, real time traffic conditions, and vehicle travelling speeds.
+In principle, such management can be effectively implemented by controlling the total number of taxis in the system, as well as the routing of individual taxis\cite{mohsen,reisman}.
 The routing from origins to destinations for occupied taxis is generally straightforward, normally with the shortest path taken subject to certain constraints (e.g. traffic conditions or tolls, etc.).
-Highly nontrivial algorithms can be developed if ride-sharing is involved, where occupied taxis may also be available to additional commuters based on judicious route-matching algorithms\cite{koening}.
-Routing for empty taxis is nontrivial even without ride-sharing, with several approaches in customer searching and demand predictions\cite{wong}\cite{damas}\cite{yanghai2}\cite{kendall}\cite{ramezani}\cite{chen}\cite{wong2}.
+Highly nontrivial algorithms can be developed if ride-sharing is involved, where occupied taxis may also be available to additional commuters based on judicious route-matching algorithms\cite{yang,koening,roorda,reijers,dchen}.
+On the other hand, routing for empty taxis is nontrivial even without ride-sharing, with several approaches in customer searching and demand predictions\cite{wong,damas,yanghai2,kendall,ramezani,chen,wong2,yux,zha}.
 The optimal routing algorithm also depends on the available communication technologies.
 While in olden days road-side hailing is the only option for empty taxis to meet commuters, nowadays advanced real-time taxi booking via smartphones can be easily implemented, so that empty taxis have additional information of where the commuters are waiting and where their destinations are, before selecting an efficient routing strategy.